demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

 This integration was integrated and tested with API version v3.2 of ThreatExchange

 ## Authentication
-The ThreatExchange APIs perform authentication via access tokens.
+The ThreatExchange APIs perform authentication via access tokens consisting of App ID and App Secret.
+In order to get your App ID and App Secret, Facebook must first confirm your app's access to ThreatExchange.
-After Facebook notifies you that your App can access ThreatExchange, use [the access token tool](https://developers.facebook.com/tools/accesstoken) to get an App Token.
+After Facebook notifies you that your App can access ThreatExchange, go to the App's Settings - Basic - and copy your App ID and App Secret.
-Please note, app tokens give access to sensitive details to your app and should be treated like a password.
+When Configuring ThreatExchange v2 on Cortex XSOAR you should set the copied values in the ***App ID*** and ***App Secret*** fields.
 For more information see [the ThreatExchange API Overview](https://developers.facebook.com/docs/threat-exchange/api/v10.0)

 For Cortex XSOAR versions 6.0 and below, the App Secret should be set in the ***password*** field.